 Self-Insured-Retention (SIR) A self insured retention is a specific sum a construction contractor must pay prior to the insurance company paying for the defense of a lawsuit.
 Most construction contractors underestimate this expense.

-WRAP/OCIP - A WRAP insurance policy also known as An Owner Controlled Insurance Program (OCIP) or “Wrap-Up Program” is an insurance policy that covers the general contractor and the subcontractors for a specific project.
+WRAP/OCIP – A WRAP insurance policy also known as An Owner Controlled Insurance Program (OCIP) or “Wrap-Up Program” is an Insurance policy that covers the general contractor and the subcontractors for a specific project.
 The subcontractor will be required to pay a deductible or an SIR.

 Insurance companies have a pool of attorneys from which they hire to defend construction contractors who trigger their insurance policies.
 These insurance defense attorneys have competing interests as they are hired to represent the construction contractor all the while wanting to insure that they continue to receive future work from the insurance company.
 Thus, the “best” settlement is usually one that is in the best interest of the insurance company.
 The best analogy is a wolf being hired to guard the hen house.

-Construction contractors can insure that their interests are protected by hiring private counsel.
+Construction contractors can ensure that their interests are protected by hiring private counsel.
 Private counsel will manage the insurance company’s defense attorney and insure that a settlement is in the best interest of the construction contractor and not the insurance company.

 Plumtree & Associates has a proven track record of helping construction contractors minimize their insurance liabilities and expenses.